chat-sdk/chat-sdk-ios/README.md

   You can see how to add it via symlink [here](https://github.com/chat-sdk/chat-sdk-ios#adding-the-firebase-adapter-source-code).

-6. Open the **App Delegate** add the following code to initialise the chat:
+6. Open the **App Delegate** add the following code to initialise the chat

-  >**Note**
-  >The root path variable allows you to run multiple Chat SDK instances on one Firebase account.
-Each different root path will represent a completely separate set of Firebase data.
-This can be useful for testing because you could have separate **test** and **prod** root paths.

   **Objective C**